kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 Name:	pnpserver.domain.com
 Address: 10.10.0.20
 ```
-**Option 2:** An A record would be created pointing to the VIP address.
-A CNAME alias record may also be added for the pnpserver record to resolve to the address via .
-In this regard the two entries might look like this: This allows for changes to the A record to automatically be propogated to any child records easily and at the same time.
+**Option 2:** An 'A' record would be created pointing to the VIP address.
+A CNAME alias record may also be added for the pnpserver record to resolve to the address via its parent record name.
+In this regard the two entries might look like below.
+This allows for changes to the A record to automatically be propogated to any child records at the same time.

 ```shell
              A - dnac.domain.com -> 10.10.0.20